King, Italy PM Discuss Ways To De-Escalate Situation In Region

 His Majesty urged effective action to create a political horizon to achieve just and comprehensive peace on the basis of the two-state solution.

-The meeting also covered the importance of maintaining coordination to enhance the effectiveness of the response to the Syrian refugee crisis, according to the statement.
+The meeting also covered the importance of maintaining coordination to enhance the effectiveness of the response to the Syrian refugee crisis.

 Moreover, discussions addressed bilateral ties, with His Majesty expressing keenness to bolster cooperation across all sectors.